wellingtonfds/searchCar/README.md

 ## About Project

-This a solution of the challenge proposed by AlpesOne
+This a simple crawler to collect data of seminovosbh.com.br

-- I'm use Laravel on last version
-- Choose Laravel because is accessible, powerful, and provides tools required for large, robust applications.

 ## Installation